-Michael: Typical example: think of people like you who work partially from home.
+Michael: That's right.
+Take a typical example of people like you who work partially from home.
 You could remove the Secure Enterprise Desktop stick from your company PC, leave that machine in the office, pop the device into your handbag, plug it into your home computer and continue to work where you left off.
 In this case, yes: no more schlepping your laptop.

 Michael: In three words, to use Peter Drucker’s famous expression: “Serving customers profitably”.

-Sidenote: The author of this article has signed up to be a pilot user and I'll be blogging about my experience in the near future.
+Side note: The author of this article has signed up to be a pilot user and will be blogging about her experience in the near future.